ohmtal/OhmFlux/RadioWana/README.md

             - Manual - save a new stream be station name (or record if no name) - DATETIME.mp3

-    - [ ] Player: need a function to add remove from Favo in "info?"
-    - [ ] lowspeed time out: optional reconnect
     - [ ] Move Back to RadioWana github ... stop creating new widgets ;) **New Name?**

-    - [ ] Cleanup Design (Windows) for Android
     - [ ] radio-browser.info
         - [ ] search by highest click count and tag
         - [ ] SRV DNS lookup - _api._tcp.radio-browser.info